 The adaptive immune response is executed by lymphocytes.
 There are two classes of lymphocytes which carry out different responses.

 B cells are produced in the bone marrow and are associated with antibody responses.
 B cells release antibodies when they are activated, called immunoglobulins.
 These antibodies travel in the bloodstream and can pass through other bodily fluids until they reach the pathogen which stimulated their production.
 The antibodies bind to the invading antigen, inactivating a virus or microbial toxins and preventing them from binding to the host cells.
 Antibody binding is a process which marks invading pathogens for destruction, making it easier for the innate immune system to recognise the invader and destroy it.

 T cells, on the other hand, are associated with cell-mediated immune responses.
 There are different types of T cells which react differently to invading pathogens.
 For example, some T cells might kill a host cell which has become infected and has viral antigens on its surface, killing the cell before the virus has managed to replicate and cause further damage.
 Other T cells can produce signal molecules which activate other immune cells to destroy pathogens which are identical to the ones being destroyed by the T cells.

 Lymphocytes are a marker for infection which can affect the way you feel and may interrupt with your everyday life.
 Usually, an increase in lymphocytes reflects a viral infection.
 A low lymphocyte count can also signify an infection such as human immunodeficiency virus (HIV).
 A low lymphocyte count is associated with an increased risk of infection post-surgery or trauma.

-An infection can also reduce your energy levels and make your mood low.
-You may feel generally unwell or like you can’t carry out your usual daily activities.
-Infections often occur during the colder, winter months which may also influence your mood.
+An infection often reduces energy levels and can reduce your mood, making you feel generally unwell.
+Plus, infections are more likely to occur during the colder, winter months which may also reduce your mood.